The Strategy Creation

 Branding Responsibility and Creating Brand Strategy

-In addition, when we say prospects, we must understand that this also includes our existing customers, if only because they too are prospects for future purchases.
+We should think of brands living exclusively in the psychological space of the minds of our prospects.
+(In addition, when we say prospects, we must understand that this also includes our existing customers, if only because they too are prospects for future purchases.)

 Creating brand strategy.
 A brand’s residence